-Roofing including roof space Repair category 2 Notes Some chipped and raggled slates were noted along with slightly lifted ridge/flashing details in places.
-Corroding nails were noted within the roof void area along with limited ventilation within the roof void area.
-Repairs and general ongoing maintenance will be required.
-There are flat roofs over the side/rear and bay projections.
+Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates and components were visible.
+Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+More extensive overhaul work may be required in future.
+There are flat roofs over the dormer projections.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
 It may be prudent to confirm the service history of the roof covering.